 Piles and Piling

 The dry-wet cycle in marine environment leads to rapid corrosion of submerged piles.
 This is particularly significant around the splash zone.
+If you are wondering how to repair or strengthen a corroded submerged pile, whether it is made of timber, concrete or steel, we invite you to download our specifications and typical details.

 The Problems with Common Jackets